szcom/nips2015_vrnn/README.md

 Remarks
 ----------------
-Lower bound suggested by IWAE_K did not improve VRNN performance.
+Lower bound suggested by IWAE_K did not improve VRNN performance when compared after the same number of sequences(but not epochs due to K factor).
+Would be interesting to see if pretrained as VRNN net can be improved by training it as IWAE.
 On MNIST VAE_K was outperfomed by IWAE_K with K=5 by almost 1 nat (86.47 vs 85.54) but the opposite happened in this VRNN experiment with audio data.